Travel details

 -

-Gondar, often called the "Camelot of Africa", is a medieval royal city famous for its castles and court buildings, particularly the Debre Berhan Selassie Church, whose walls and ceilings are covered with frescoes of angelic faces.
+Gondar, also called the "Camelot of Africa," is a medieval royal city known for its castles and court buildings, especially the Debre Berhan Selassie Church, whose walls and ceilings are covered with frescoes of angelic faces.

-Visit the Royal Enclosure (Fasil Gibi): A complex that includes the castles of Gondar's emperors.
-In particular, King Fasilidas's castle is well preserved and features rounded towers and wooden balconies.
-Nearby is the king’s bath, known as the "House of Joy", which is also the center for the Timkat festival.
+Visit to the Royal Enclosure (Fasil Gibi): A complex that includes the castles of Gondar's emperors.
+In particular, King Fasilidas' castle is well preserved, featuring round towers and wooden balconies.
+Nearby is the king's bathhouse, known as the "House of Joy" (a focal point for the Timkat festival).

-Debre Berhan Selassie Church: Renowned for its frescoes covering walls and ceilings; the angelic faces painted on the ceilings are an iconic motif of Ethiopian design.
+Debre Berhan Selassie Church: Famous for its frescoes covering the walls and ceilings; the angelic faces on the ceilings are iconic motifs of Ethiopian design.

 [English Guide]